How to Make WWWow with

 bigcommerce_vs_shopify

 Well, BigCommerce and Shopify are similar, to a great extent, at least when it comes to their core philosophy.
-Both are one-stop-shop hosted solutions designed mainly for non-tech merchants (but still with good options for big enterprises).
+Both are one-stop-shop-hosted solutions designed mainly for non-tech merchants (but still with good options for big enterprises).

 Many of their functions are already bundled in a package and adding extra tools doesn’t require extensive technical knowledge, except for the advanced ones.

-You can set up a shop (from anywhere in the world because it’s all online), pick up a template, upload the products and you’re basically ready to earn money.
-You may, however, need a developer’s helping hand if you are looking for a truly customized solution.
+You can set up a shop (from anywhere in the world because it’s all online), pick up a template, upload the products and you’re ready to earn money.
+You may, however, need a Shopify developer’s helping hand if you are looking for a truly customized solution.

-The technical aspects, such as hosting and security, will also not be your problem in either case.
+The technical aspects, such as hosting on Shopify and security, will also not be your problem in either case.
 Both Shopify and BigCommerce are fully hosted solutions, although you could opt for an external hosting provider with headless Shopify.

 magento_vs_shopify_